BlueCoat Sky UI

-This project gathered together practically all Flex code written for the PacketShaper by UI engineering team: statistical graphing, new version of QoS (policy manager), and VoIP console.
-We made a special accent on VoIP traffic, and added a network traffic classification based on type of VoIP codec, which was a brand new feature.
+This project gathered together practically all Flex code written for the PacketShaper by the UI engineering team: statistical graphing, new version of QoS (policy manager), and VoIP console.
+We made a special accent on VoIP traffic and added a network traffic classification based on the type of VoIP codec, which was a brand new feature.

-I also programmed front-end, due to Flex framework offered a rapid development cycle, being a lead UI developer for this project.
+Because the Flex framework offered a rapid development cycle, I was a lead UI developer for this project.

 The marketing team even made this video: